Oh Boy, Was I Wrong About Her: Characters

+A popular television and movie actress.
+She is actually Haruki's mother.
+Towards the end of the series, she and Haruki appear in a movie together, but she dies of illness before the film is released.

 Media

 Light novels

-Written by Yu Hibari, Tenkō-saki no Seiso Karen na Bishōjo ga, Mukashi Danshi to Omotte Issho ni Asonda Osananajimi Datta Ken began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō on June 13, 2020.
-It was later acquired by Kadokawa Shoten, who have published it as a light novel with illustrations by Shiso since February 27, 2021.
-Nine volumes have been released as of August 2025.
+Written by Yu Hibari, Oh Boy, Was I Wrong About Her was serialized online on the user-generated novel publishing website Shōsetsuka ni Narō from June 13, 2020, to July 31, 2026.
+The series was later acquired and published by Kadokawa Shoten as a light novel in eleven volumes with illustrations by Shiso from February 27, 2021, to July 31, 2026.

+In September 2026, Yen Press announced that it had licensed the series for English publication.